practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 ```

 We have reach a situation in which each philosopher is hungry and trying to eat.
-Each one of them has already picked the chopstick to his left and is waiting for
+Each one of them has already picked the left chopstick and is waiting for
-the chopstick to his right.
+the right chopstick.
 Since all of them are hungry and waiting to eat, no
-one of them will drop his left chopstick and we have reached a deadlock.
+one of them will drop the left chopstick and we have reached a deadlock.

 ## A solution using mutexes

 One easy solution to this issue is introduce a waiter in the table.
-Anytime a
+In this
-philosopher is hungry he must ask the waiter first.
+model, the philosopher must ask the waiter before eating.
 If the number of chopsticks
 in use is four or more, the waiter will make wait the philosopher, so at least
 one philosopher will be able to eat at any time and the deadlock will be
 avoided.